 I estimate this regression with three different sets of fixed effects to highlight the size and direction of selection with different sources of variation.
-Figure 1 shows the estimated coefficients for all three specifications using issues from 2008 to November 2011, before any reforms from Dodd-Frank take effect.
+Figure 2 shows the estimated coefficients for all three specifications using issues from 2008 to November 2011, before any reforms from Dodd-Frank take effect.
 Point estimates and standard errors are included in Table A.3.
 The results from the regression without any geographic controls suggests that municipalities select advisors based on characteristics of issues.
 The variation in issue characteristics is mostly explained by spatial variation across states in the average type of issue.
-With state fixed effects, the effects of most controls disappear except for refunding issues, which are still more likely to choose dual advisors, and the effect of competition where less competitive issuers within states are those choosing to use dual advisors.
-Further, the issues from issuers with more auction participation on average also less likely to choose dual advisors after controlling for state differences, reversing the overall effect.
+With state fixed effects, the effects of most controls disappear except for refunding issues, which are still more likely to choose dual advisors.
+Further, the issues from issuers with more auction participation on average are less likely to choose dual advisors after controlling for state differences, reversing the overall pattern.

-Figure 1 also shows estimates of Equation 1 using issuer fixed effects.
+Figure 2 also shows estimates of Equation 1 using issuer fixed effects.
 In this specification, variation in selection comes from issuers who issue multiple times choosing different advisors for sequential issues.
 After controlling for issuer fixed effects, all of the observable differences between dual advisor and independent advisor issues go away.
-Using issuer fixed effects, the identifying variation for the analysis in the following sections comes from two sources: issuers who never change their advisor for all observed issues and issuers who switch advisors in both pre- and pot-reform periods.
-This switching behavior is not related to the new regulation in 2011 and is documented in Appendix B.2.
+Using issuer fixed effects, the identifying variation for the analysis in the following sections comes from two sources: issuers who never change their advisor for all observed issues and issuers who switch advisors in both pre- and post-reform periods.
+This switching behavior is not related to Dodd-Frank nor the new regulation in 2011 and it is documented more fully in Appendix B.3.